DevBuike/airbnb-clone-project/README.md

-This project is clone version of the popular shortlet rental website, AirBnB.
+This project is a clone of the popular shortlet rental website, AirBnB.
 I'd be recreating the basic functionalities of the website using Javascript and React js.